-A physician discusses what percentage of the population will need to be vaccinated against COVID-19 in order for the pandemic to be over.
+Q: How much of the population will need to be vaccinated against COVID-19 to slow this pandemic?

 A: A vaccinated person acts as a barrier to slow and prevent the virus from continuing to spread.
 The ultimate end goal is to get as many people vaccinated as possible so that more people are protected.
-The entire population benefits from a high vaccination coverage.
+The entire population benefits from a high vaccination coverage, especially those who are most at risk and vulnerable.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Once a population reaches a point of collective immunity where the disease is no longer likely to spread, it reaches the herd immunity threshold.
-The estimate for COVID-19 is that roughly 50% to 80% of the population will need to be vaccinated to reach the herd immunity threshold.
-(In contrast, the flu needs between 33 and 44% vaccinated to reach the herd immunity threshold.)
+The estimate for COVID-19 is that roughly 70% to 85% of the population will need to be vaccinated to reach the herd immunity threshold, although this will likely be a moving target as we move into different stages of the pandemic.
+(In contrast, the flu needs between 33% and 44% vaccinated to reach the herd immunity threshold.)

 It’s a safer place to live when you have a high vaccination rate and we hope that everyone will take the vaccine when they’re eligible to receive it.